-- Be a citizen of the United States or an eligible permanent resident. - Have a high school diploma, or GED® certificate. - Be enrolled in an eligible degree or certificate program offered by WWCC.
-Up to 45 credits of remedial coursework will be funded by financial aid if the student is accepted into an eligible program. - Be registered with Selective Service if you are a male who is at least 18 years old, born after December 31, 1960, and not a current member of the active armed forces.

-- Have financial need as determined by a federally-approved need analysis formula. - Be in good standing on previous federal loans (not currently in default); be in good standing with previous federal or state grants (not currently in overpayment or repayment).
+- Be enrolled in an eligible degree or certificate program offered by WWCC.
+Up to 45 credits of remedial coursework will be funded by financial aid if the student is accepted into an eligible program. - Be registered with Selective Service if you are a male who is at least 18 years old, born after December 31, 1960, and not a current member of the active armed forces. - Have financial need as determined by a federally-approved need analysis formula. - Be in good standing on previous federal loans (not currently in default); be in good standing with previous federal or state grants (not currently in overpayment or repayment).